 BEET TAHINI INGREDIENTS (makes extra)

-1 small-medium beet, scrubbed
+- 1 small-medium beet, scrubbed

-1 small garlic clove, chopped
+- 1 small garlic clove, chopped

-¼ cup tahini
+- ¼ cup tahini

-¼ cup filtered water
+- ¼ cup water

-2 tablespoons balsamic vinegar
+- 2 tablespoons balsamic vinegar

-1 tablespoon olive oil
+- 1 tablespoon olive oil

-½ teaspoon pure maple syrup
+- ½ teaspoon pure maple syrup

-¼ teaspoon gluten-free tamari soy sauce
+- ¼ teaspoon Tamari soy sauce

-sea salt and ground pepper, to taste
+- sea salt and ground pepper, to taste

 COCONUT QUINOA INGREDIENTS

-2 teaspoons olive oil (or coconut if you’ve got it)
+- 2 teaspoons olive oil

-¼ cup finely shredded, unsweetened coconut
+- ¼ cup finely shredded unsweetened coconut

-1 teaspoon ground coriander
+- 1 teaspoon ground coriander

-pinch chili flakes
+- pinch chili flakes

-1 cup quinoa, rinsed
+- 1 cup quinoa, rinsed

-1 cup full fat coconut milk (from a can)
+- 1 cup full fat coconut milk (from a can)

-1 cup vegetable stock (or water)
+- 1 cup vegetable stock

-sea salt, to taste
+- sea salt, to taste

-scant cup mung bean sprouts (instructions on sprouting your own here)
+- scant cup mung bean sprouts

-1 English cucumber, peeled into ribbons
+- 1 English cucumber, peeled into ribbons

-¼ cup chopped fresh dill
+- ¼ cup chopped fresh dill

-Place the beet in a medium saucepan and cover it with water.
+- Place the beet in a medium saucepan and cover it with water.
 Bring the pot to a boil and then simmer until the beet is soft when pierced with a paring knife, about 30-40 minutes.
 Remove the beet and let it cool slightly.
 The rough outer skin of the beet should slip off with ease at this point.
 Peel the beet and chop it roughly.

-Place the chopped beet in an upright blender along with the garlic, tahini, water, balsamic vinegar, olive oil, maple syrup, tamari, salt, and pepper.
+- Place the chopped beet in an upright blender along with the garlic, tahini, water, balsamic vinegar, olive oil, maple syrup, tamari, salt, and pepper.
 Blend the mixture on high until completely smooth.
 Set aside.

-Rinse out and towel off the medium saucepan you used for the beat.
+- Rinse out and towel off the medium saucepan you used for the beat.
 Set it over medium heat and pour the oil in.
 Add the shallots to the pan and stir.
 Sauté until translucent, about 3 minutes.
 Add the coconut, coriander and chili flakes, and sauté until very fragrant, about 30 seconds.
 Add the quinoa and stir to coat in the oil and spices.
 Add the coconut milk, vegetable stock, and sea salt to the pan and stir.
 Bring the quinoa to a boil and then simmer until almost all of the liquid is absorbed, about 15 minutes.

-Spread a couple tablespoons of the beet tahini across 4 shallow bowls.
+- Spread a couple tablespoons of the beet tahini across 4 shallow bowls.
 Portion the quinoa among the bowls.
 Top each bowl with a portion of sprouted mung beans, cucumber ribbons and fresh dill.
 Serve immediately.

 *This post was created in partnership with USA Pulses and Pulse Canada.
 All opinions/endorsements are my own.
 Thanks for supporting!